sudheerj/javascript-interview-questions/README.md

 322. ### What is collation

      Collation is used for sorting a set of strings and searching within a set of strings.
 It is parameterized by locale and aware of Unicode.
-Let's take comparision and sorting features,
+Let's take comparison and sorting features,
      1. **Comparison:**

      ```javascript